-These festive little fruit mince pies are the perfect Christmas treat (or gift?) for any family and friends with some sort of English heritage.
-Being from Switzerland, I didn’t know about fruit mince pies at all growing up, but they seem to be a really big deal over here in Australia/NZ.
+These festive little fruit mince pies are the perfect Christmas treat (or gift?) for family and friends.
+Being from Switzerland, I didn’t know about fruit mince pies at all growing up.
+However, they seem to be a really big deal over here in Australia and New Zealand.
 Jeremy loves them, so I thought why not share the recipe with all of you so you can treat your loved ones to some sweet Christmassy goodness too!

 The dried fruits, fresh orange, and brandy complement each other incredibly well and will make your house smell like Christmas has just moved in.
 Oh and the crumbly pastry…might even be my favourite bit about it all.